Emiliano Chamorro Vargas

-Emiliano Chamorro Vargas (11 May 1871 – 26 February 1966) was a Nicaraguan military figure and politician who served as President of Nicaragua from 1 January 1917 to 1 January 1921, and again as interim president from 14 March to 11 November 1926.
+Emiliano Chamorro Vargas (11 May 1871 – 26 February 1966) was a Nicaraguan military figure and politician who served as President of Nicaragua from 1 January 1917 to 1 January 1921.
+He was a member of the Conservative Party.

+He lost the 1924 Nicaraguan general election.
+He launched a coup in 1925 against President Carlos José Solórzano.
+Chamorro was interim president from 14 March to 11 November 1926.

 Biography

 Early political career

 In 1909, Chamorro participated in a failed revolution to topple liberal President José Santos Zelaya.
 When Zelaya was finally removed in a 1909 coup led by Juan José Estrada, Chamorro became Chairman of the Constituent Assembly and leader of the country's Conservative Party.

 As a reward for his assistance in defeating the revolt against President Adolfo Díaz, Chamorro was appointed Nicaragua's Minister to the United States.
 In 1914, he negotiated the Bryan–Chamorro Treaty with the United States, by which Nicaragua agreed to allow the construction of a canal across the country, linking the Caribbean with the Pacific Ocean (a canal that has not been constructed).